Mull Wildlife Photography Workshops (Available All Year)

-As well as knowing where to look, I also know the signs to look for when determining if otters are around, how to spot them (in all weathers), and most importantly, how to approach and observe them, without scaring the otter away.
+As well as knowing where the otters' territories are, he also knows the signs to look for when determining if otters are around, how to spot them (in all weathers), and most importantly, how to approach and observe them, without scaring them away.

-Having watched and photographed white-tailed eagles on numerous occasions, Pete can take you to the best spots on Mull to see them, and if the trips are running, include the Mull Charters' boat trip (at the additional cost for the trip) as a part of the tour.
+Having watched and photographed white-tailed eagles on numerous occasions, Pete can take you to the best spots on Mull to see them, and if the trips are running (April - October), include the Mull Charters' boat trip (at the additional cost for the trip) as a part of the tour.

 This is one of the finest wildlife experiences in the UK, and is something he tries to experience several times each year, as it always throws up something of interest.